shapirodaniel/react-forms-lesson/README.md

 ## Getting Started

-Fork and clone this repo to your local machine, then `$ npm i` to install dependencies. `$ createdb react-forms-demo` and `$ psql react-forms-demo`, then run `$ npm run db:build` to seed the database.
+Fork and clone this repo to your local machine, then `$ npm i` to install dependencies. `$ createdb react-forms-demo`, then run `$ npm run db:build` to seed the database.

 ## What's Inside